purifyjs/core/README.md

 Embrace SPA.
 Embrace PWA.\
 Heck, bundle everything into a single HTML file.\
 Servers don’t need to render UI — that’s the browser’s job.
 Rendering isn’t just data, it’s behavior.
-Offload that computation, distribute it.
+Offload that computation.
+Distribute it.
 Don’t centralize it.

 Your frontend should be nothing more than a CDN-hosted file.\